abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 foldNat (Succ (Succ Zero)) 0 (+ 1) -- 2
 ```

-Any other canonical function that converts a list to other type can also be defined using the elimination rule.
+Any other canonical function that converts natural numbers to other types can also be defined using the elimination rule.

 Composite types.
 The list type.
 ===

 The landscape of types would be a really... flat place, without the *composite types*.
 Those are the types that allow you to unite several values of other types, into one.

 The ultimate composite type is the list.
-The linked list specifically, is a thing of beauty, as we shall see shortly.
+The linked list specifically, is a thing of beauty:

 $$
 \begin{aligned}